kheaactua/cmake-conan-tutorial/README.md

 You can create a container (folder) for your virtual environment anywhere you wish.
 You may also name it anything you with.
-For example, you can be very generic and name it `python36` for example (though this someone defeats the points of virtual environments), or you can make it almost application specific, *i.e.* name it `conan`.
+For example, you can be very generic and name it `python36` for example (though this somewhat defeats the points of virtual environments), or you can make it almost application specific, *i.e.* name it `conan`.
 We'll do the latter.